-I. Preliminary concepts
+I. Preliminaries

 § 1.
-Primitives, models, substances, atoms and energies.
+Primitive concepts, models, substances, atoms and energies.

-Virtual Energy (VE) constructions take place in imagination and are aimed towards a goal beyond the scope of this project: development of models of Shimmering Sensitivity, a physical principle of freedom that operates in animal bodies.
+Virtual Energy (VE) constructions take place in imagination and are aimed towards a goal beyond the reach of this project: models of Shimmering Sensitivity, a physical principle of freedom that operates during movements of animal bodies.
+For a presentation, see Contests (sports and games), part B of the website.

-Primitive concepts are elements of construction.
-Underlining in text highlights words that refer to such, e.g., primitive concepts.
-Primitive concepts need not be further defined; or they can be further defined explicitly by means of other concepts or implicitly by means of practice and use.
+Primitive concepts are elements of construction, denoted by an asterisk\ at the first structural use.
+Primitive concepts need not be further defined; or they can be further defined by other concepts or implicitly by means of practice and use.

-Sometimes the style of construction of the formal VE model closely resembles the rigor of classical geometry, with its primitive concepts of points, lines, compass and straight-edge; and sometimes a looser, rougher style of construction expedites development.
-In construction of the formal VE model, rigor is good but development towards the goal of freedom is more important than rigor.
+Sometimes the style of construction of the VE model closely resembles the rigor of classical geometry, with its primitive concepts of points, lines, straight-edge and compass; sometimes a looser, rougher style of construction expedites development.